Neural Modular Control for Embodied Question Answering

 Text

 Das et al. "Neural Modular Control for Embodied Question Answering."
-Conference on Robot Learning, 2018.Markdown
+Proceedings of The 2nd Conference on Robot Learning, 2018.Markdown

 [Das et al. "Neural Modular Control for Embodied Question Answering."
-Conference on Robot Learning, 2018.](https://mlanthology.org/corl/2018/das2018corl-neural/)BibTeX
+Proceedings of The 2nd Conference on Robot Learning, 2018.](https://mlanthology.org/corl/2018/das2018corl-neural/)BibTeX

 @inproceedings{das2018corl-neural,